top of page

 Q: What is included with the cost of testing?

-A: Neuropsychological/Psychological testing includes the following:
+A: Neuropsychological testing includes the following:

-Psychoeducational testing also includes:
+Academic testing also includes: